tadesouaiaia/BridgePRS-Guide/docs/guide_background.md

 **The BridgePRS Solution**

 - BridgePRS solves this problem by first running producing three different PRS-models.
-    - PRS ran using only the primary (Non-European) dataset
+    - PRS ran using only the target (Non-European) dataset
     - PRS ran using SNP-weights calculated from the European Model
     - PRS ran using a prior effect-size distribution from the European Model
 - Then BridgePRS combines these results to produce a weighted PRS solution.